 Photo: Steavenson River Tree Planting Day - Angler Riparian Partnerships program.
 Courtesy: John Douglas VFA.

-Completed 10 new Catchment Partnerships Agreements that outline how regional partners will work better together for regional communities with a total of 135 signatory partners and an additional 87 non-signatory partners.
+Completed includes ten new Catchment Partnerships Agreements that outline how regional partners will work better together for regional communities with a total of 135 signatory partners and an additional 87 non-signatory partners.

 Glenelg Estuary and Discovery Bay is named as Australia’s newest Ramsar site in 2018.